arjun-menon/NeoLisp/README.md

 After building, you can run the REPL with `rlwrap ./NeoLisp`.

+### Work In Progress

+I'm currently working on getting NeoLisp to a point where it **compiles to machine code via LLVM**.

 ## Credit & License

 Many thanks to Peter Norvig's Lispy guides ([1](https://norvig.com/lispy.html), [2](http://norvig.com/lispy2.html)) and the [LLVM Tutorial](https://llvm.org/docs/tutorial/).